top of page

 I then set out on a mission to find the best way to extract and use this new bio fertilizer that was generating in abundance in my own abode.
 Family members snickered at the idea of me playing with bug feces, but I knew deep down this will be one of the most important things I will ever do.

 By the 4th year I had perfect soil with red wigglers consuming my composts and bug frass inoculates.
-Using fermented juices with compost and teas, mixed with natural air captured bacteria really gave my soil an edge and I began to market and sell it to those interested.
+Using these juices with compost and teas, mixed with natural air captured bacteria really gave my soil an edge.
+I began to market and sell it to those interested.
 I was able to restore stagnated bushes, trees, garden beds and worked for a hemp farm and demonstrated its abilities.

 Then 2020

 I still had a 9 to 5 job during all this discovery but then lost it in July because of the pandemic.
 I met a wonderful woman who worked in California.
 We hit it off and decided to move my operations and knowledge to where she was, which is in Butte County.
-In order for this to happen I had to downsize all of my bugs to a mere 5% of what I had originally, and had to drive them across the country.
-Before this I was producing about 30 pounds of frass a month, all at my home laboratory.
-I was about to expand operations but decided it was best to take this to a land full of farmers, and a land that needs this the most.
+In order for this to happen I had to downsize all operations, to then drive them across the country.
+I decided it was best to take this to a land full of farmers.

 bottom of page